Fischer–Tropsch process: UPM (Finland)

+Uzbekistan GTL

 Rentech

 A demonstration-scale Fischer–Tropsch plant was built and operated by Rentech, Inc., in partnership with ClearFuels, a company specializing in biomass gasification.
-Located in Commerce City, Colorado, the facility produces about 10 oilbbl/d of fuels from natural gas.
+Located in Commerce City CO, the facility produces about 10 oilbbl/d of fuels from natural gas.
 Commercial-scale facilities were planned for Rialto, California; Natchez, Mississippi; Port St. Joe, Florida; and White River, Ontario.
 Rentech closed down their pilot plant in 2013, and abandoned work on their FT process as well as the proposed commercial facilities.

 INFRA GTL Technology

 In 2010, INFRA built a compact Pilot Plant for conversion of natural gas into synthetic oil.
 The plant modeled the full cycle of the GTL chemical process including the intake of pipeline gas, sulfur removal, steam methane reforming, syngas conditioning, and Fischer–Tropsch synthesis.
 In 2013 the first pilot plant was acquired by VNIIGAZ Gazprom LLC.
 In 2014 INFRA commissioned and operated on a continuous basis a new, larger scale full cycle Pilot Plant.
 It represents the second generation of INFRA's testing facility and is differentiated by a high degree of automation and extensive data gathering system.
 In 2015, INFRA built its own catalyst factory in Troitsk (Moscow, Russia).
 The catalyst factory has a capacity of over 15 tons per year, and produces the unique proprietary Fischer–Tropsch catalysts developed by the company's R&D division.
-In 2016, INFRA designed and built a modular, transportable GTL (gas-to-liquid) M100 plant for processing natural and associated gas into synthetic crude oil in Wharton (Texas, USA).
+In 2016, INFRA designed and built a modular, transportable GTL (gas-to-liquid) M100 plant for processing natural and associated gas into synthetic crude oil in Wharton TX.
 The M100 plant is operating as a technology demonstration unit, R&D platform for catalyst refinement, and economic model to scale the Infra GTL process into larger and more efficient plants.